 Unfortunately, braiding cannot speed up the hair growth rate.
 Your hair growth rate depends on factors like genetics, lifestyle, stress levels, and diet.
 Your hairstyle does not determine the growth rate.
 But braiding can protect the hair by preventing breakage and strengthening its structure.

 The hair strands stay strong when woven into a braid, which restricts their movement.
 Braiding also minimizes daily wear and tear caused by friction, especially when you toss and turn while sleeping and during combing and brushing.
-Moreover, it spares you the horror of hair breakage caused by frizz.
-All these factors help minimize hair breakage and hair damage, promoting healthy hair growth.
+Moreover, it spares you the horror of hair breakage, which might result in frizz.
+All these factors help minimize hair breakage and damage, promoting healthy hair growth.

 However, ultra-tight braids may pull the hair from the roots, causing traction alopecia (1).
 This is common in Afro-Caribbean hairstyles involving tight braiding techniques.
 Traction alopecia is not a disease but results from hairstyling practices.
 Hence, avoid tying the hair in tight braids.
 Here are a few braiding methods you may follow for better hair growth.

 What Are The Different Braids For Hair Growth?

 These are tiny braids woven tightly on the scalp.
 They are not done on the entire hair length.
 These braids can stay on hair for months.

 This is one of the most classic hair braiding styles for natural and tightly-curled hair.
 Box braids are three-strand braids with a square-shaped hair division.

 They are technically not braids but a protective hairstyle to make your hair manageable.
 In this hairstyle, synthetic hair is wrapped around actual hair, giving it a heavy, dread-like appearance.

 They are also known as latch hook braids.
 Here, synthetic hair extensions are crocheted to a person’s natural hair using a latch or crochet hook.